SamryMohamed2001/SamryMohamed2001/README.md

 ## 🚀 What I'm Looking For

 I'm actively seeking opportunities for a software engineering internship!
-If you know of any exciting opportunities or would like to discuss potential collaborations, feel free to reach out to me via [email](mailto:samrymohammed@gmail.com) or connect with me on [LinkedIn]([https://www.linkedin.com/in/samrymohamed/]).
+If you know of any exciting opportunities or would like to discuss potential collaborations, feel free to reach out to me via [email](mailto:samrymohammed@gmail.com) or connect with me on [LinkedIn]([https://www.linkedin.com/in/samry-mohamed/]).

-## 📄 PDF CV
+## 📄 CV and Portfolio

 You can view my CV [here](https://github.com/SamryMohamed2001/SamryMohamed2001/files/14750443/Samry.Mohamed-CV.pdf)